Some Things to Keep in Mind When Preparing for Election Day

 Voters objecting to the photograph requirement because of religious beliefs can execute an affidavit of religious exemption that will be attached to the affidavit instead of the photograph.

-Newly registered New Hampshire voters and registered independent voters have the option to choose between a Democratic or Republican ballot.
+Newly registered New Hampshire voters and registered undeclared voters have the option to choose between a Democratic or Republican ballot.
+After casting a party’s ballot, undeclared voters can change back to undeclared status before leaving the polls.